Southern New Hampshire Health System

 Southern New Hampshire Health is a system of hospitals and medical centers throughout the southern part of the state of New Hampshire in the United States.
 It is anchored by the Southern New Hampshire Medical Center (SNHMC), located in Nashua.
 The hospital was founded in 1893 as Nashua Memorial Hospital and is now a 188-bed regional medical facility that serves an estimated 100,000 patients a year in the southern New Hampshire region.
 SNHMC has over 500 primary and specialty care providers.
 SNHMC offers a full suite of health services, including a trauma center, newborn intensive care unit and distinguished programs in endoscopy, orthopedic surgery, gastroenterology, cardiology and neurosurgery.

 Clinical affiliation with Massachusetts General Hospital

 Southern New Hampshire Health System is a clinical affiliate of Massachusetts General Hospital (MGH).

-Magnet designation

-In 2006, SNHMC was designated as a Magnet hospital in recognition of nursing excellence, one of 386 hospitals worldwide that have such a designation.
-SNHMC has also been recognized by the American College of Surgeons National Surgical Quality Improvement Program.

 Additional partnerships

 Foundation Medical Partners (FMP) is an employed medical group of nearly 300 health care providers, under the same parent organization of Southern New Hampshire Health System.
 In 2018, SNHHS joined with Elliot Health System based in Manchester, New Hampshire, to create a regional health system SolutionHealth.